nl919/elec40004-2019-exam-nl919/readme.md

 - You should not talk to people outside your team about the exam content, including coding, algorithms, debugging, suggestions on approaches, or anything else.
-While you can talk to people during the exam period, including your team members, you should avoid discussing the content of the exam.
+While you can talk to people during the exam period, potentially including other people from other teams, you should avoid discussing the content of the exam.

 - You should not use _active_ sources of information, such as posting new questions on stack-overflow, discussing things in forums, asking family members or seniors